redis/redis-doc/topics/modules-api-ref.md

  * `REDISMODULE_CTX_FLAGS_IS_CHILD`: Redis is currently running inside background child process.

+ * `REDISMODULE_CTX_FLAGS_RESP3`: Indicate the that client attached to this context is using RESP3.

 <span id="RedisModule_AvoidReplicaTraffic"></span>

 ### `RedisModule_AvoidReplicaTraffic`

     int RedisModule_AvoidReplicaTraffic();

-Returns true if some client sent the CLIENT PAUSE command to the server or if Redis Cluster is doing a manual failover, and paused tue clients.
+Returns true if a client sent the CLIENT PAUSE command to the server or if Redis Cluster does a manual failover, pausing the clients.
 This is needed when we have a master with replicas, and want to write, without adding further data to the replication channel, that the replicas replication offset, match the one of the master.
 When this happens, it is